jasonmccreary/laravel-test-assertions/README.md

 assertRouteUsesMiddleware(string $routeName, array $middlewares, bool $exact)
 ```

-Verifies the _route_ for a given route name uses the given middleware or set of middleware.
+Verifies the _route_ for a given route name uses all the given middlewares or only the given set of middlewares.

 ```php